 Article 13: Where judges are false reported, framed, or insulted and defamed through information networks or other means, because of their lawful performance of duties, causing harm to their reputation; their people's court shall promptly clarify the facts through its official website, microblog, weixin public account, or press conferences, to eliminate the negative impact and preserve the judges' positive reputation, and jointly pursue the responsibility of the relevant units in accordance with law together with the relevant departments.

-Article 14: The people's courts shall severely punish unlawful and criminal acts hindering or impeding judicial activities, or intimidating and threatening, retaliating by making false charges, demeaning and defaming, or violently encroachment on judicial personnel and their close relatives.
+Article 14: In accordance with law, the people's courts shall severely punish unlawful and criminal acts that hinder or impede judicial activities; intimidation and threats, retaliation by making false charges, insults and defamation, or violent encroachment on judicial personnel and their close relatives.

 Article 15: People's courts hearing highly dangerous cases such as terrorist activity crimes, underworld criminal organization crimes, major drug crimes, cult organization crimes; shall adopt protections for judges appearing in court, as well as their families, prohibit specified persons from having contact, and other necessary protective measures.
 Protective measures may be employed concealing the identities of judges' close relatives.
 In handling other relatively dangerous cases, upon application of the judges themselves, the protective measures discussed above shall be employed for judges and their close relatives.